 Keyboard Input

 It is obvious that proper support to receive player input is important to interactive video games.
 For a PC, the two common input devices are the keyboard and the mouse.
 While keyboard input is received in the form of a stream of characters, mouse input is packaged with positional information and is related to camera views.
-For this reason, keyboard input is simpler to support at this point in the engine’s development.
+For this reason, keyboard input is more straightforward to support at this point in the engine’s development.
 This section will introduce and integrate keyboard support into your game engine.
 Mouse input will be examined in the “Mouse Input project” of Chapter 7, after the coverage of supporting multiple cameras in the same game.

 The Keyboard Support Project

-This project examines keyboard input support and incorporates the functionality into the game engine.
+This project examines keyboard input support and integrates the functionality into the game engine.
 The position, rotation, and size of the game objects in this project are under your input control.
 You can see an example of this project running in Figure 4-2.
 The source code to this project is defined in the chapter4/4.2.keyboard_support folder.

 Figure 4-2.
 Running the Keyboard Support project